Degenerations to secant cubic hypersurfaces and limiting Hodge structure: Cohomology of quadric fibrations

 is surjective, which implies the composition

 is surjective.

-Let $E$ be the exceptional divisor of the blow-up $\TXX$.
-Then $E\cap \TYY$ is the exceptional divisor of the proper transform $\TYY$ of $\YY$.
-As shown before, every fiber of $\YY\ra V$ is a quadric cone of dimension $2n-1$ with a single vertex, and the proper transform $\TYY$ is the blowing up along the collection of the vertex of every quadric cone.
-Therefore $E\cap \TYY$ is a family of smooth quadric of dimension $2n-2$ over $V$, which is isomorphic to $Q$ via the projection $p$.
-The isomorphism gives a section $k: Q\hookrightarrow \YY$ of $p$ that fits into the following commutative diagram
+Let $\EE$ be the exceptional divisor in the blow-up $\TXX$.
+Then $\EE\cap \TYY$ is the exceptional divisor of the proper transform $\TYY$ of $\YY$.
+As shown before, every fiber of $\YY\rightarrow V$ is a quadric cone of dimension $2n-1$ with a single vertex, and the proper transform $\TYY$ is the blowing up along the locus of the vertices.
+Therefore $\EE\cap \TYY$ is a family of smooth quadric of dimension $2n-2$ over $V$, which is isomorphic to $\FQQ$ via the projection $p: \TYY\rightarrow \FQQ$.
+The isomorphism gives a section $k: \FQQ\hookrightarrow \YY$ of $p$ fitting into the following commutative diagram

-The canonical line bundle $\OO_p(1)$ for the $\PP^1$-bundle $p: \TYY\ra Q$ is isomorphic to $\OO(E)|_{\TYY}$.
+The canonical line bundle $\OO_p(1)$ for the $\PP^1$-bundle $p: \TYY\rightarrow Q$ is isomorphic to $\OO(\EE)|_{\TYY}$.
 Then the above diagram implies the decomposition